-We start from the fact that each person is unique.
-However, sometimes we feel similarities with other people in the way they act or behave.
-In terms and concepts of personality traits, there is still much controversy about what is the clear description that defines personality.
-One of the main reasons for this lack of consensus is mainly the insufficiency of research tools and hypotheses.
-Among the most accepted descriptions, there is one which considers that "personality is the individual difference that constitutes each person and distinguishes him/her from another".
+There is still a lot of controversy about what defines a personality.
+One of the main reasons for the lack of consensus is insufficient research tools and hypotheses on the topic.
+Among the most accepted definitions states "personality is the individual difference that constitutes each person and distinguishes them from others".

 Personality models with AI